Vikrantthenge/Apps/README.md

 ## 👤 About the Author

-Operations & Performance leader with 15+ years in airline operations, transitioning into Operational Intelligence & Analytics.
+Operations & Performance leader with 15+ years in airline operations, applying predictive systems and KPI governance frameworks to large-scale operational ecosystems.

-Focused on designing predictive systems, KPI governance frameworks, and scenario-based optimization models for complex operational ecosystems.
+Focused on designing decision-intelligence systems that improve cost efficiency, compliance visibility, and network performance.